jasonkneen/TiCons-CLI/README.md

 In the CLI, you can add the `trace` (`-t`) option to see exactly what configuration is used based on your options and the smart defaults.

 ## Splashes & 9-Patch
-By default *TiCons* generated [9-Patch splashes](http://www.tidev.io/2014/02/12/android-splash-screens-using-9-patch-images/) for Android.
+By default *TiCons* generated [9-Patch splashes](http://docs.appcelerator.com/titanium/latest/#!/guide/Icons_and_Splash_Screens-section-29004897_IconsandSplashScreens-Androidsplashscreenconsiderations) for Android.
 You can disable this using `--no-nine` (`-n`) option and as an alternative disable cropping as well using `--no-crop` (`-c`) to contain and fill splash screen instead.

 ### 9-Patch best practice
-Understand that *TiCons* will fit your input image inside the `not-long-x` dimensions and then add 9-Patch black pixels to indicate that only the outer most line of pixels on each side should be stretched.
+Understand that *TiCons* will fit your input image inside the `not-long-port-?` dimensions and then add 9-Patch black pixels to indicate that only the outer most line of pixels on each side should be stretched.
 For best results use a square image of 1600x1600 pixels that includes the minimal amount of padding, making sure that the outer most pixels are all of the same color.

-The required `platform/android/res/values/theme.xml` will be created if you don't have it already.
-Make sure the assets `android` directory does not contain any old non-9-Patch splashes, because else they will take precendece.
+Since 0.6.0 the generated images are named `background.9.png` so that if you don't use a custom theme and build against Titanium 3.3.0.GA or later the splash will automatically be loaded.
+If you're using a custom theme, please [see the docs](http://docs.appcelerator.com/titanium/latest/#!/guide/Icons_and_Splash_Screens-section-29004897_IconsandSplashScreens-Androidsplashscreenconsiderations) on how to use the generated splash background.
+Also make sure the assets `android` directory does not contain any old splashes, because else they will take precendece.

 ### Cropping best practice
 For best results with 9-Patch disabled use a 2048x2048 image that has its main artwork in the center 1024x1024 pixels.
 Anything outside of that box might be cropped depending on the orientation and ratio of the target splashes.